Recursive-Logic-Core/SLAP/README.md

 * Each additional `-` increases the hierarchical depth level ($N+1$).

 ### 2. Attributes & States (`.`, `..`, `...`)
-* `.` declares a globally inherited attribute for the current root branch.
+* Prefix count corresponds to the target hierarchical depth level:
+  * `.` binds to the active root node (depth 1) and cascades to all following descendants.
-* `..` declares a localized attribute bound strictly to the preceding sub-node.
+  * `..` binds to the active depth-2 sub-node and cascades to its subsequent children.
+* **Lexical Downstream Flow:** Attributes apply dynamically to their parent scope and downstream siblings/children instantiated *after* the attribute declaration.
 * Key-value pairs are delimited by a single colon (`:`).

 ---